Finite-size clocks in quantum field theory and the twin paradox

-Nonetheless, in the regime where the clock's light-crossing time $\sigma$ is not negligible compared to $T$, deviations appear compared to the predictions of classical relativity.
+Notice that in the long-time regime (with constant $aT$), the predictions provided by the quantum clocks agree with the classical ratio.
+In contrast, in the regime where the clock's light-crossing time $\sigma$ is not negligible compared to $T$, deviations appear compared to the predictions of special relativity.
 We observe that they (i) grow with clock size, since larger clocks sample field degrees of freedom further away from the central trajectory, and (ii) increase with the acceleration $a$, a manifestation of non-inertial QFT effects.
 This aligns with prior works showing that QFT features dominate at short times~\cite{quantum_clock_Jorma,quantClass}.

-\secl{Comparison with atomic clocks}In the regime of short interaction times, the value of $P_{\tc{b}}/P_{\tc{a}}$ yields QFT corrections to measurements of time.
 Moreover, when one considers specific physical systems, the time scales where those effects are relevant turn out to be within current atomic clock precision.
-Indeed, a single-atom atomic clock (see, e.g., \cite{PRL_single_atom_clock2019}), has a size of the order of $\sigma \sim 10^{-10} \mathrm{m}$, and in Fig. \ref{fig:main}, we see that QFT corrections are relevant when the interaction time $T$ is of the order (reintroducing the speed of light $c$)

-As mentioned before, the best atomic clocks currently available can measure times of the order of $10^{-18}$ s~\cite{Oelker2019, PRL_single_atom_clock2019}.
-The characteristic time over which deviations from the classical result become observable is then of the order of $T \sim 10^{-17} \mathrm{s}$, which is well within the precision of current atomic clocks.
-However, for this effect to be observed, atomic clocks would have to be accelerated and decelerated to at least $45\%$ of the speed of light within times of the order of attoseconds.
+Indeed, a single-atom atomic clock (see, e.g.~\cite{PRL_single_atom_clock2019}), has a size of the order of $\sigma \sim 10^{-10} \mathrm{m}$, and in Fig. \ref{fig:main}, we see that QFT corrections are relevant when $T \sim 10 \frac{\sigma}{c}$.
+The best atomic clocks currently available can measure times of the order of $10^{-18}\text{s}$~\cite{Oelker2019, PRL_single_atom_clock2019}.
+The characteristic time over which deviations from the classical result become observable is then of the order of $T \sim 10^{-17} \mathrm{s}$, which is within the precision of current atomic clocks.
+However, for this effect to be observed, atomic clocks would have to be accelerated and decelerated to at least $45\%$ of the speed of light within times of the order of attoseconds, which would significantly disturb their periodic behaviour.

-Moreover, as we discussed earlier, the current setup of atomic clocks is not suitable for measuring times associated with observers undergoing trajectories for arbitrarily short durations, significantly disturbing their periodic behaviour.
-Also, in experiments where atomic clocks are used to probe observed-dependent time dilation~\cite{reinhardt2007test, botermann2014test}, the acceleration (and gravitational fields) involved are much smaller than the scales where the effects discussed here are relevant.
-Indeed, utilizing atomic clocks to measure times of the order of $T \sim 10^{-17}\,\text{s}$, the values used in Fig.~\ref{fig:main} would correspond to accelerations of the order of $a \sim 10^{25}\,\text{m/s}^2$, which have not yet been experimentally tested.\footnote{Notice that although the Unruh effect would be visible for these accelerations, the short-time duration where the local QFT effects are relevant prevents any significant thermalization effects.}